Return to Index page Next page

 Two complete sets of the two volume book are held by Newmarket Library for reference by the public and in addition one set is available for lending.
 For Society members a reference copy is also available in the Society's study room at the Memorial Hall (by appointment).

 Please note the book was not produced with the intention of going on general sale to the public.
-The two volumes are now out of print but it is hoped to produce them on CD sometime in the future.
+The two volumes are now out of print but n updated edition is being considered as is a version on CD.
+Watch this website for the latest position.

 Two other publications by The Society are included in The Schools Pack.
 'One Afternoon in February' an illustrated booklet about the tragic bombing of Newmarket on February 18th 1941, and 'A Look at Five Newmarket Buildings' by Joan Shaw features five of the town's historic buildings.
 Both books are now out of print but may be borrowed from Newmarket Library.

-'A Racing Lad Steps Out' - the life and times of Newmarket character Billy Blythe published by the NLHS on 11th August 2006 and available from Tindalls price £8.
+'A Racing Lad Steps Out' - the life and times of Newmarket character Billy Blythe published by the NLHS on 11th August 2006 and only available from our Society, price £4 (plus £2 if sent by post)

 Billy Blythe was born in Newmarket in 1893 and spent his early life working in local racing stables as a stable lad and jockey.
 This took him to Australia where he worked with sheep and horses and came to love the life.